pratik-1/Sensor-anomalies/README.md

 # Project Artifacts
-- Data :- The sensor's anomalies data is stored in `anomalies/static/` folder.
+- **Data**: The sensor's anomalies data is stored in `anomalies/static/` folder.
 In production, project can be easily connected to any databases.
-- Tests :- The project follows Test Driven Development (TDD) approach.
+- **Tests**: The project follows Test Driven Development (TDD) approach.
 Sample tests modules for anomalies app can be found in `anomalies/test/` folder.
 Try running tests using `pytest -v` command.
-- Fixtures :- For testing, dummy data can be found  `anomalies/fixtures/`.
+- **Fixtures**: For testing, dummy data can be found  `anomalies/fixtures/`.
-- Test Report :- You can find `test_report.html`  in the project root folder.
+- **Test Report**: You can find `test_report.html`  in the project root folder.